Visiting other libraries and galleries

 There might be times when you need to borrow from another library, for example, if the Library doesn’t have the item that you would like to borrow, or if you want to visit your local university library during the vacations.

-Requesting books / journal articles from the British Library (and some university libraries)
+Requesting books / journal articles from other libraries

 We can request books and/or journal articles via another library on behalf of Norwich University of the Arts students and staff.
 These are known as Inter-Library Loans, or ILLs for short.